t-montes/t-montes/README.md

 - ♟️ I'm passionate about automating proceses.
 - 🌱 I'm currently learning about Generative AI and LLMs
 - 🌎 I’m looking to collaborate on Open Source Projects
-- ✨ I'm passionate about sharing the knowledge I have
+- ✨ I love sharing the knowledge I have

 <br>